irwtdvoys/aoc-2023/readme.md

 ##### Day 08

 Build a graph for the data and traversed it for length.
 Part two used LCM of individual lengths.

+##### Day 09

+Not much to say really.
+Simple part 1 and just reversed the values and ran again for part 2.